-- Scroll down to the Management & Compliance section and select CloudTrail.
+- Scroll down to the Management & Governance section and select CloudTrail.

-- From the CloudTrail dashboard, click the View trails button.
+- From the CloudTrail dashboard, click Create trail.

-- On the Create Trail page, provide a name for your cloud trail.
+- On the Choose trail attributes page, provide a name for your trail.

 - Scroll down to the Storage location section.

-Although CloudCheckr does not require any specific settings for your CloudTrail log, you must record the name of an S3 bucket where you want AWS to write the CloudTrail log.
+At a minimum, you must record the name of the S3 bucket where you want AWS to write the CloudTrail log.

 - For the purposes of this procedure, let's configure an existing S3 bucket: